k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 ![image](images/99_23_batch2.png)

-**Many Commits per Each Iteration Example**
+**Commit During an Iteration Example**

 The following is an example of a transaction's behavior in the loop when not all Stages inside the loop are transactional.
-There are two transactions in each iteration:

-- The first transaction begins at the **insert data** Stage and is followed by a commit since the **Additional Step**s Stage is not transactional.
+- The transaction begins at the **insert data** Stage and is followed by a commit since the **Additional Step**s Stage is not transactional.
-- The second transaction begins at the **query params** Stage and is followed by a commit since the **source data** Stage is not transactional.
+- Then the second transaction begins at the **query params** Stage and is followed by a commit in the second iteration after the end of **insert data** Stage.
+At the end of data set, the commit occurs at the end of the loop.

 ![image](images/99_23_complex_ex.PNG)